VanshKirtishahi/Wall-Of-Humanity/README.md

 ### Impact on Communities 🌍
 Our project helps people focus on education and healthcare by providing basic necessities:
-- Food donations allow families to redirect funds to education
+- Food donations allow families to redirect funds to education.
-- Clothing donations help maintain dignity and warmth
+- Clothing donations help maintain dignity and warmth.
-- Essential goods support daily needs in underserved areas
+- Essential goods support daily needs in underserved areas.

 ## <a id="free-food-finder"></a> Free Food Finder 🍽️